dcf21/4most-4gp-scripts/README.md

+**Please note that this is Dominic Ford's personal copy of the 4GP code.
+It is basically a frozen copy of how the code stood in April 2019, when Dominic stopped working for 4MOST.
+The up-to-date code is in the official 4MOST IWG7 repository here: [https://github.com/4most-iwg7/4most-4gp-scripts](https://github.com/4most-iwg7/4most-4gp-scripts)**

 The text on this page is a brief introduction to `4most-4gp-scripts`.
 For a more complete tutorial, please visit the [Wiki](https://github.com/dcf21/4most-4gp-scripts/wiki).